 As parents, we must recognize that it is our inner state, not our child's (mis)behavior, that is the cause of our frustration and irritability.
 Once we make this shift, we can enjoy helping our child learn from mistakes.
 Here are 8 tips from Jack Elias for doing just that.

 Does the idea of a “joyful relationship” sound far-fetched?
 Everyone wants happy and healthy connections!
 So why is it such a challenge to maintain happiness and harmony in our relationships?

-I was asked recently, “Given how much violence has increased in our society, isn’t it healthy to fear for my child’s safety?”
+I was asked recently, “Given how much violence and political unrest has increased in our society, isn’t it healthy to fear for my child’s safety?”
 The welfare of our children is a compelling natural concern for almost all living beings – not just human beings.

 More than anyone else, my Buddhist teachers taught me how to relate to questions and questioning.
 They taught me the art of inquiry which led to what I now call Therapeutic Inquiry.

 At the end of this post you’ll have learned three science-backed ways to beat stress – methods that will bring a profound relaxation into your days, even if you’re a person who must make many daily decisions.

 Have you ever worked really hard to accomplish a goal and when you did accomplish it you felt a big let down?
 This kind of disillusionment is very common.